 Information requested by the Public Liability Division does not guarantee that your claim has been accepted for payment nor does it mean that the City accepts liability.
 Any information provided will be evaluated as part of the investigative process.

-The Revenue and Recovery Division is tasked with coordinating the recovery of monies from responsible third parties for damages caused to City property as well as injuries to City personnel.
+The Loss Recovery Section is tasked with coordinating the recovery of monies from responsible third parties for damages caused to City property as well as injuries to City personnel.

 Insurance carrier inquiries regarding damages caused by their insured can be directed to Art Romero at 619-236-6189.